wombat facts

 1. There are three wombat species.

-First, Common Wombats are heavy, tipping the scales at 55 to 88 pounds.
-They prefer eastern and southern Australia's rolling, brisk regions and some nearby islands.
-Moreover, this bare-nosed wombat lives alone in its burrow.
-The common wombat also eats grasses, shrubs, and roots.
+First, Common Wombats are heavy, weighing 44 to 77 pounds.
+They prefer Southern and Eastern Australia's rolling, brisk regions and some nearby islands.
+It is also called the bare-nosed wombat.

 2. Wombats are burrowing masters.